 The story about Kori and Evan and their daughter’s new family is one we hear more often than you might think and it’s no different than any number of different, but similar stories with the same theme.
 Parents find out their children are in need and for the moment are helpless to do anything about it.
 After the immediate issue is resolved, those same parents help out to make sure it doesn’t happen again.

 Not so much later in life, the roles reverse and very often the children take care of their parents the same way—by providing things the parents were reluctant to purchase on a fixed income or tried to make do without.

 A standby generator for home provides a measure of safety in so many ways.
 Some call it the next “must have appliance” for any home.
 Our reliance and dependence on electricity has grown far beyond the first days of electrification in the early 1900s.
 Certainly, there are things we can do without, but so many other things we cannot, like heat or cooling, or the sump pump that keeps the basement dry.

 - Away on vacation in late summer, the power goes out at home for a day.
 All the food in the refrigerator and freezer spoils.
 In many homes, the replacement cost is more than $2000 for food and cleanup won’t be easy.
 This could happen anywhere.

 - A winter storm after a late season hurricane drops temperatures below freezing.
 Pipes freeze and burst and though far from the coast, the home is flooded causing thousands of dollars in damage.
 This was hurricane Sandy.

-- An elderly couple perishes during a heat wave during a week-long summer power outage—their air conditioner useless without power
+- An elderly couple perishes in a summer heat wave during a week-long power outage—their air conditioner useless without power.
+This was Chicago.